 If coverage is extended to 29 months due to disability, a determination that the individual is no longer disabled.
+NOTE: Federal law requires that the individual inform the COBRA Administrator of any final determination that the individual is no longer disabled within 30 days of such a determination.
 Continuation coverage under COBRA is provided subject to your eligibility.
 The COBRA Administrator reserves the right to terminate your COBRA coverage retroactively, subject to the ACA, if you are determined to be ineligible for coverage.